 This class action litigation was filed in 2011 against technology security provider Symantec and its e-commerce vendor, Digital River, Inc., on behalf of customers who purchased Extended Download Service and Norton Download Insurance for Norton products between January 24, 2005 and March 10, 2011.

 Plaintiffs allege that Symantec and Digital River (collectively “Defendants”) sold Extended Download Service and later Norton Download Insurance to consumers using misrepresentations that those services were the only way in which consumers could re-download the software they purchased from Defendants.
 In particular, Plaintiffs allege that when consumers purchased a Norton product from Defendants, Defendants would automatically place Extended Download Service and Norton Download Insurance in the customer’s online shopping cart, but would deliberately hide from customers material information, including the fact that customers could re-download their Norton purchase for free at any time during their software subscription period.
 Instead, the information that Defendants did provide suggested that customers could only re-download their Norton product after 60 days of purchase if they also bought Extended Download Service or Norton Download Insurance at the time they bought the Norton software.

 Plaintiffs allege millions of customers purchased Extended Download Service or Norton Download Insurance, which cost between $5.99 and $10.99 during the class period.
 Without a class action lawsuit, individual consumers who purchased Extended Download Service and Norton Download Insurance likely could not afford to bring individual lawsuits challenging the wrongful business practices alleged here.

 The Cohen Milstein attorneys representing the plaintiffs in Khoday et al v.
-Symantec Corp. et al., as Lead Class Counsel are Andrew N. Friedman, Douglas J. McNamara and Mary J. Bortscheller.
+Symantec Corp. et al., as Lead Class Counsel are Andrew N. Friedman, and Douglas J. McNamara.